 Transcripts are copies of official school academic records that are frequently requested by colleges, scholarship committees and employers to document a student's performance.
-The Guidance registrar will prepare and mail transcripts for you upon request.
+The high school registrar will prepare and mail transcripts for you upon request.
 The first application/transcript will be mailed free of charge.
 Each additional transcript will cost you \$1.00.
-The Guidance registrar keeps track of the number and destination of each transcript mailed.
+The high school registrar keeps track of the number and destination of each transcript mailed.